-And, of course, as a life coach / cognitive behavioural coach focused on your self-care I am also always pleased to answer difficult, embarrassing questions about sexuality and relating, concerning absolutely any kind of consensual sexual context.
+And, of course, as a sexual relationship coach focused on your self-care I am also always pleased to answer difficult, embarrassing questions about sexuality and relating, concerning absolutely any kind of consensual sexual context.
 Nothing shocks me, embarrasses me, or causes me to judge you in any way whatsoever.

-For more details on my specialisation with sexuality and relationships please see relationships and sexuality.
+For more details on my specialisation with sexuality and relationships please see my relationships and sexuality section.

 Who do I work with?

-Since 2000, my integrative life coaching / cognitive behavioural coaching practice has always been very international, cosmopolitan, and widely welcoming to fellow humans from all socio-economic backgrounds.
+Since 2000, my coaching practice has always been very international, cosmopolitan, and widely welcoming to fellow humans from all socio-economic backgrounds.
 I have worked face-to-face with adult individuals and couples of all ages, from dozens of countries, and by phone and internet with persons from as far away as Vietnam.

-Whatever areas of your life and self-care we may be working on together, whether face-to-face within my Inverness based office, or by some other medium, please be reassured that as an integrative life coach / cognitive behavioural coach I'm very comfortable working with adults from all sexual lifestyles, sexualities and orientations.
+Whatever areas of your life and self-care we may be working on together, whether face-to-face within my Inverness based office, or by some other medium, please be reassured that as a psychologically-based professional I'm very comfortable working with adults from all sexual lifestyles, sexualities and orientations.
 This includes traditional monogamous, LGBT, ethically non-monogamous / polyamorous, polysexual, demisexual or asexual, whatever.
-In fact, I am completely friendly and welcoming to, supportive of, and knowledgeable about all gender combinations, sexualities and lifestyles involving adult, mutually consensual, informed sexuality and relating.
+In fact, as a sexuality specialist, I am completely friendly and welcoming to, supportive of, and knowledgeable about all gender combinations, sexualities and lifestyles involving adult, mutually consensual, informed sexuality and relating.
 All are very natural and normal examples of the wide range of human life experience.

-for integrative life coaching / cognitive behavioural coaching
+for stress management coaching and cognitive behavioural coaching

-As an experienced practitioner of life coaching / cognitive behavioural coaching in Inverness, I aim to keep my fees affordable, and my charges range from £50 down to £10 per session or per contact.
+As an experienced coach in Inverness, I aim to keep my fees affordable, and my charges range from £50 down to £10 per session or per contact.
 This depends upon what work we are doing, how we are working (in person, by phone, by email), length of our session together, and whether I’m working with you as an individual, a couple, or as part of a small group.
 Currently, a 60 minute face-to-face one-person or couple session is £50, increasing to £60 for small groups.
 A 90 minute session is £70 and £80, respectively.
-My services by phone or email, of course, cost far less.
-The first session is paid for at the session’s end, and all subsequent sessions are paid for seven days in advance.
+My coaching "top-up" services by phone or email, of course, cost far less.
+The first in-person session is paid for at the session’s end, and all subsequent sessions are paid for seven days in advance.
 I accept payments please by electronic bank-to-bank transfer, cash or by cheque.
 Paid-in-advance sessions are not refundable, nor transferable to another date or time, unless cancelled more than 48 hours in advance.

-I have always provided a significant discount for university and technical students, and will always do so.
-Currently, a valid student photo identification card will entitle you to a 40% reduction on my coaching fees.
-And, as mentioned above, shorter follow-up life coaching sessions, or “top-up” motivational sessions by phone or email with me can also be an area where you can save money.
-So, life coaching with me in Inverness may be far more affordable than you might think.
+I have always provided a significant discount for university and technical / technology students, and will always do so.
+Currently, a valid student photo identification card will entitle you to a 20% reduction on my coaching fees.
+And, as mentioned above, shorter follow-up stress management, life coaching, relationship coaching or cognitive behavioural coaching sessions, or “top-up” motivational sessions by phone or email with me can also be an area where you can save money.
+So, coaching with me in Inverness may be far more affordable than you might think.